uchicago-capp-camp-2025/capp-camp-setup/documents/vscode/config.rst

 ---------------------------------------

 Your first task in this section is to install the VS Code extension for Python.
-As when you installed the SSH extension in the previous section, click on the extensions icon (alternatively, you can press Ctrl-Shift-X, or Command-Shift-X on macOS).
+In the left sidebar of VS Code, there is an icon consisting of four squares, with one square separated off from the other three.
+This is the icon for VSCode extensions.
+Click it (alternatively, you can press Ctrl-Shift-X, or Command-Shift-X on macOS).

 .. figure:: code-img/install-ext-1.png